Six money-saving tips for your road trip with kids.

 Map out your vehicle expenses

-Naturally, if you have a VW bus or campervan, you might want to take those on your road trip to save on accommodation.
-If that is the case, make sure you calculate your petrol costs and check out campsite charges before you set off.
-You might also want to consider getting van insurance so that you are protected in every scenario.
+Naturally, if you own a VW bus or campervan, you can save money on your road trip as you won’t have to pay for accommodation.
+You could even consider buying your own – just look for used campervans for sale as there is really no need to buy new.
+Whether you own, buy or hire your vehicle, you should calculate your petrol costs and check out campsite charges before you set off.
+You should also consider getting van insurance so that you are protected in every scenario.
 Comparing quotes online is easy, so it should be no problem to find an affordable policy.

 Plan your route